 “If they come in, we do tell them that the more they can prepare, the better,” Cheng continued.
 “We won’t tell them to leave if they don’t bring all of their data.”
 But the financial data does facilitate the conversation.

 Records and information for your first financial professional meeting

-Once you’ve found a financial professional you’re comfortable sharing your financial information with, he or she will probably provide you with an outline of the records they will need to see at your first formal meeting.
+Once you’ve found a financial professional you’re comfortable sharing your financial information with, they will probably give you an outline of the records they will need to see at your first formal meeting.

-This will likely include documentation of your assets, liabilities, and taxes for most cases.
+These records will likely include documentation of your assets, liabilities, and taxes.
 Depending on the complexity of your financial situation, your professional may also need paperwork related to any property holdings, trusts, life insurance, or investments you control.